 Why do we bring all this up?
 Because when it comes to tackling climate change there was a certain president who argued voluntary measures are the solution.
 While our green Spidey senses have always suspected this wasn’t the case, we now have some experts to back it up.

 Story by Victoria Schlesinger.
 This article originally appeared in Plenty in March 2008.
-The story was added to MNN.com in July 2009.
+The story was added to MNN.com.